Concept’s Guide to the Energy Savings Opportunity Scheme (ESOS – Phase 3)

 What is the Energy Savings Opportunity Scheme?

-The Energy Savings Opportunity Scheme (ESOS) makes energy audits mandatory for big companies.
-It requires participants to carry out an assessment of their energy use, across their buildings, transport and industrial operations.
+ESOS makes energy audits mandatory for large organisations.
+It requires participants to carry out an assessment of their energy use, across their buildings, transport and industrial operations, and identify opportunities for energy efficiency, such as insulation, lighting upgrades and sub metering.

 What does it mean in practice?

-An auditor will need to review your organisation’s energy data (using 12 months of data) and survey your sites (using energy consumption profiling), in order to understand where energy is used – and wasted.
-Based on this information, the auditor will draw up a list of recommendations on how your organisation could save energy.
+An auditor will need to review your organisation’s energy data (using 12 months of data) and survey your sites (using energy consumption profiling), to understand where energy is used – and wasted.
+Based on this information, the auditor will draw up a detailed list of recommendations on how your organisation could save energy.
+You’ll also need to produce an Action Plan for implementing these, as well as yearly Progress Reports.

 Who does it affect?